earnold14/YelpDataset/README.md

 # YelpDataset
-This program uses Apache Spark (using Databricks to run) to derive some statistics from the Yelp Dataset.
+This program uses Apache Spark (in a Databricks notebook) to derive some statistics from the Yelp Dataset.
 Files have been slightly modified to better serve the purpose of the project.

 ## Files Used
 The files to be parsed are found in the [data](https://github.com/earnold14/YelpDataset/tree/main/data) folder.